-Undertake EIA (Environmental Impact Assessment) & detailed design

-As illustrated in the diagram above, the overall planning process is anticipated to take up to 7 years (84 months).
-The current default lead time, from the receipt of a formal capacity signal to the release of incremental entry capacity, is defined in National Grid’s Licence and as this is shorter than the Planning Act timeline, a significant quantity of the pre-application phase works and stakeholder consultation would need to be completed ahead of a formal signal for capacity in order that system reinforcement can be delivered in time for the release of the capacity27.
+As illustrated in Table 6, the overall planning process is anticipated to take up to 7 years (84 months).
+The current default lead time, from the receipt of a formal capacity signal to the release of incremental entry capacity, is defined in our Licence.
+This is shorter than the Planning Act timeline, so a significant quantity of the pre-application phase works and stakeholder consultation would need to be completed ahead of a formal signal for capacity in order that system reinforcement can be delivered in time for the release of the capacity.

-As National Grid currently has limited experience of progressing gas pipeline projects through the new planning regime, the timeline quoted above is considered to be generic.
+The timeline quoted above is generic.
 It is based on experience from other applications under the Planning Act, guidance on the Government’s expectations on pre-application consultation and extensive discussions with a wide range of relevant stakeholders.
-We consider it to be representative of the timeline for a typical major linear infrastructure project; however, this timeline is not fixed and will vary on a case by case basis according to each project’s individual requirements.
+We consider it to be representative of the timeline for a typical major linear infrastructure project.
+However, this timeline is not fixed and will vary on a case by case basis according to each project’s individual requirements.

-We recognise that there are concerns amongst some industry participants regarding these timescales and we are working with the Department of Business, Energy and Industrial Strategy (BEIS) and the Department for Communities and Local Government (DCLG) to understand the full implications - as are other industry stakeholders.
-Notwithstanding the outcome of these on-going discussions, National Grid will endeavour to improve upon these timescales wherever it is possible to do so and by learning lessons from other major projects under the Planning Act whilst maintaining the required quality of consultation and engagement necessary to ensure compliance with the Planning Act.
+We recognise that there are concerns amongst some industry participants regarding these timescales and we are working with the BEIS and the Department for Communities and Local Government (DCLG) to understand the full implications - as are other industry stakeholders.
+Notwithstanding the outcome of these on-going discussions, we will endeavour to improve upon these timescales wherever it is possible to do so and by learning lessons from other major projects under the Planning Act whilst maintaining the required quality of consultation and engagement necessary to ensure compliance with the Planning Act.

-27 Regulatory changes through RIIO and commercial changes through UNC are being progressed to address this issue

 Town and Country Planning Act 1990

 The Town and Country Planning Act 1990 is the land use planning system framework used to maintain a balance between economic development and environmental quality.
 Each country in the United Kingdom has its own distinct planning system with responsibility for town and country planning devolved to the Welsh Assembly and the Scottish Parliament.

-Due cognisance has to be given to the Town and Country Planning Act for the provision of fixed assets such as Compressor Stations and Pressure Reduction Installations.
-So in order to develop a fixed asset, National Grid is required to apply for planning permission from the relevant local planning authority.
-Timescales for gaining planning approval for a development vary depending on the type, size, location and sensitivity of a particular development.
+Due cognisance must be given to the Town and Country Planning Act for the provision of fixed assets such as compressor stations and pressure reduction installations.
+So, to develop a fixed asset, we are required to apply for planning permission from the relevant local planning authority.
+Timescales for gaining planning approval for a development vary depending on the type, size, location and sensitivity of a development.

-In the event that planning permission is refused, an appeal can be submitted within 6 months to the Secretary of State for Communities and Local Government in England and Wales, or the First Minister in Scotland.
+If planning permission is refused, an appeal can be submitted within 6 months to the Secretary of State for Communities and Local Government in England and Wales, or the First Minister in Scotland.
 A Planning Inspector or Scottish Reporter would be appointed to hear the appeal, which may be in the form or written representations, hearing or inquiry.
 The time from submission of appeal to receipt of a decision depends on the size, scale and complexity of the project and the reasons for refusal, and the type of appeal held.
-For more complex appeals an inquiry may be held, with approximately half of decisions reached within 26 weeks.28
+For more complex appeals an inquiry may be held, with approximately half of decisions reached within 26 weeks.

 Environmental Impact Assessment Directive

-The Environment Impact Assessment Directive (2011/92/EU) requires Environmental Impact Assessments to be conducted before development consent is granted, for certain types of major public and private projects which are judged likely to have significant environmental effects.
+The Environment Impact Assessment Directive (2011/92/EU) requires environmental impact assessments to be conducted before development consent is granted, for certain types of major public and private projects which are judged likely to have significant environmental effects.